varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 Banning stuff is much cheaper than restarting Varnish to get rid of wronly cached content.

-In addition to handling such special occations, banning can be used in many creative ways to keep the cache up to date, more about that in: (XXX: xref)
+..
+In addition to handling such special occations, banning can be used
+.. in many creative ways to keep the cache up to date, more about
+.. that in: (TODO: xref)

 Change parameters
 ^^^^^^^^^^^^^^^^^